benjamin-hodgson/benjamin-hodgson.github.io/drafts/2024-08-13-prettier-happier-more-imperative.md

 title: Prettier.
 Happier.
 More Imperative.
 date: 2024-08-13
 ---
 Phil Wadler’s pearl [_A Prettier Printer_](https://homepages.inf.ed.ac.uk/wadler/papers/prettier/prettier.pdf) is a classic example of functional design.
 Starting with a simple model and some algebraic laws, Wadler _derives_ an implementation of a well behaved layout algorithm.
 It’s a great read — go and read it if you haven’t!
+(I’m going to assume you have read it and try not to recapitulate too much below.)

 I learned a lot about Wadler’s algorithm by translating it to an imperative language.
 I think Wadler’s explanation skims over a couple of interesting behavioural details of his algorithm, and those details are actually a little easier to see in an imperative setting.